Upgrading to Veeam Backup & Replication 11 or 11a

-To perform upgrade of Veeam Backup & Replication to version 11, you must be running version 9.5 Update 4b (build 184.108.40.20666) or later on the supported operating system (refer to the System Requirements section of this document).
+To perform upgrade of Veeam Backup & Replication to version 11 or 11a, you must be running version 9.5 Update 4b (build 188.8.131.5266) or later on the supported operating system (refer to the System Requirements section of this document).
 To upgrade from previous versions, contact Veeam Customer Support.

 Check the following prerequisites before you upgrade Veeam Backup & Replication:

-- Are you using Cloud Connect?
+- [For Veeam Backup & Replication 11 before 11a (build 220.127.116.111)] Are you using Cloud Connect?
 If yes, check with your Cloud Connect service provider if they have already upgraded their system to at least the version you are upgrading to.

-- Are you using Veeam Availability Orchestrator 3.0 or earlier?
-Veeam Backup & Replication 11 is not compatible with these versions.
-Upgrade to Veeam Availability Orchestrator 4.0 before upgrading to Veeam Backup & Replication 11.
+- Are you using Veeam Availability Orchestrator?
+If yes, mind that Veeam Availability Orchestrator 4.0 is compatible with Veeam Backup & Replication 11, Veeam Availability Orchestrator 5.0 — with Veeam Backup & Replication 11 and 11a.
+If necessary, upgrade Veeam Availability Orchestrator before upgrading to Veeam Backup & Replication 11 or 11a.

 - Are you using Veeam Backup Enterprise Manager?
 If yes, start the upgrade procedure with this component.
 Note that Enterprise Manager 11 supports backup servers version 9.5 Update 4 or later, so you can potentially run both old and new product versions side by side if required.

 - Are you using Veeam ONE to monitor your backup infrastructure?
 If yes, upgrade it first.
 Veeam ONE supports monitoring of backup servers version 9.5 Update 4 or later.